Habitat for Humanity-LBPC Continues to Partner with Families

 Habitat for Humanity LBPC is delighted to announce that the Jim and Lenka Coyne family of five has consented to partner with us in a like-new rehabbed home on Shabbona St. in Streator.
 James, Kuba, Lenka, Kelly & Jim are shown (from left to right) on the front porch of their newly completed home.

 This solidly built three bedroom home has new electrical, window, heating and air conditioning systems.
 The kicthen has new cabinets and the bathroom is also new.
 New siding and roofing has been installed.
 Hardwood floors are being refinished to like-new conditions.
 New appliances are being provided to the Coyne family.

 Habitat would like to thank the volunteers and contributing individuals, families and organizations who have made this fourtenth house a success.
-Our cotributing organizations can be found on our Sponsors page.
+Our contributing organizations can be found on our Sponsors page.